nuggex/CNA-Beans-Shipping/README.md

 Tracking code will be automatically generated based on shipping input.
-Be sure to enter correct shipping company or the request will be rejected since tracking code can't be generated.
+Be sure to enter correct shipping company or the request will be defaulted to id since tracking code can't be generated.

 ## GET

 - Get without ID will get all shipping labels
 - Get with invoice ID will get shipping information for that invoice

+## DELETE

+# WARNING PLZ DO NOT USE DELETE

+- We encourage you to not delete entries unless absolutely necessery.
+- For security reasons you have to use MongoID when deleting an item.